For updates on COVID-19 Resources and Relief Programs, click here.

 March 23, 2020

 Governor Kate Brown has issued an executive order for all Oregonians to stay in their home as of today, in an effort to stop the spread of COVID-19.
-The executive order forbids all Oregonians form leaving their home unless absolutely necessary.
+The executive order forbids all Oregonians from leaving their home unless absolutely necessary.

 The executive order details what businesses are considered “essential” and how Oregonians can all do their part to reduce the spread of the Novel Coronavirus pandemic.